ircv3/ircv3-specifications/extensions/message-tags.md

 ### Client-only tags

-Client-only tags are client-initiated tags that servers MUST attach as-is to any relevant message relayed to other clients.
+Client-only tags are tags normally sent by clients that servers MUST attach as-is to any relevant message relayed to other clients.
 A client-only tag is prefixed with a plus sign (`+`).
+Servers MAY send client-only tags that weren't provided explicitly by the client.

-Client-only tag prefix allows servers to safely relay untrusted client tags, keeping them distinct from server-initiated tags that carry verified meaning.
+The client-only tag prefix allows servers to safely relay untrusted client tags, keeping them distinct from unprefixed tags that carry verified meaning.

 Client-only tags MUST be relayed on `PRIVMSG` and `NOTICE` messages, and MAY be relayed on other messages.

-Any server-initiated tags attached to messages MUST be included before client-only tags to prevent them from being pushed outside of the byte limit.
+Any server-sent tags attached to messages MUST be included before client-only tags to prevent them from being pushed outside of the byte limit.

 The expected client behaviour of individual client-only tags are defined